 For each floating rate note, the calculation agent will determine, on the corresponding interest calculation date or on the interest determination date, as described below, the interest rate that takes effect on each interest reset date or in the case of a note for which the interest basis is SOFR or another backward looking rate, the interest rate for the applicable interest period.
 In addition, the calculation agent will calculate the amount of interest that has accrued during each interest period-that is, the period from and including the original issue date, or the last date to which interest has been paid or made available for payment, to but excluding the payment date.
-If the interest rate basis is not SOFR or another backward looking rate, for each interest period, the calculation agent will calculate the amount of accrued interest by multiplying the face or other specified amount of the floating rate note by an accrued interest factor for the interest factor for each day will be expressed as a decimal and will be calculated for each day during the interest rate, also expressed as a decimal, applicable to that day by 360 or by the actual number of days in the year, as specified in the relevant pricing supplement.
-If the interest rate basis is SOFR or another backward looking rate, for each interest period, the calculation agent will calculate the amount of the floating rate note multiplied by (ii) the product of (a) the interest rate applicable to such interest period, multiplied by (b) the quotient of the actual number of calendar days in such interest rate applicable to such interest period, multiplied by (b) the quotient of the actual number of calendar days in such interest period divided by 360.
+If the interest rate basis is not SOFR or another backward looking rate, for each interest period, the calculation agent will calculate the amount of accrued interest by multiplying the face or other specified amount of the floating rate note by an accrued interest factor for the interest period.
+This factor will equal the sum of the interest rate, also expressed as a decimal, applicable to that day by 360 or by the actual number of days in the year, as specified in the relevant pricing supplement.
+If the interest rate basis is SOFR or another backward looking rate, for each interest period, the calculation agent will calculate of days in the year, as specified in the relevant pricing supplement.
+If the interest rate basis is SOFR or another backward looking rate, for each interest period, the calculation agent will calculate the amount of the floating rate note multiplied by (ii) the product of (a) the interest rate basis is period, the calculation agent will calculate to such interest period, multiplied by (b) the quotient of the actual number of calendar days in such interest period divided by 360.